Supervisor/meld3/README.txt

   - Output documents by default do not include any meld3 namespace id attributes.
-If you wish to preserve meld3 ids (for instance, in order to do pipelining of meld3 templates), you can preserve meld ids by passing an option to the meld 'writer'.
+If you wish to preserve meld3 ids (for instance, in order to do pipelining of meld3 templates), you can preserve meld ids by passing a "pipeline" option to a "write" function (e.g. write_xml, wwrite_xhtml).

   - Output is by default performed in "XML mode".
 This is unlike "HTML mode" because it doesn't "autoclose" most tags with a